CesarePeli/Math_Physics_Logic/insights/lorenz-attractor.md

 ## The Branched Manifold Model

-Williams introduced a 2-dimensional branched manifold \(L\), homotopy equivalent to a figure-eight.
-The Lorenz attractor is then modeled as an inverse limit of \(L\) under a semiflow:
+Williams introduced a 2-dimensional branched manifold $L$, homotopy equivalent to a figure-eight.
+The Lorenz attractor is then modeled as an inverse limit of $L$ under a semiflow:

 - The system stretches, folds, and re-injects the manifold into itself
 - A return map is defined on a transversal section, producing symbolic dynamics